Freakz3z/GitHub-Wrapped/README.md

 1. **Connect**: Visit the [app](https://githubwrapped-n1v6z09gg-freakz3zs-projects.vercel.app) and sign in with your GitHub account.
 2. **Explore**: Scroll through your personalized dashboard to see your stats and insights.
-3. **Share**: Click the "Download" button to save your Wrapped card and share it with the community using `#GitHubWrapped2025`.
+3. **Share**: Click the "Download" button to save your Wrapped card and share it with the community using `#GitHubWrapped`.

 ## 🛠️ For Developers: Deploy Your Own